|Elliott Sound Products||Project 50|

 The second stage is the output buffer, and the signal is simply split to supply the two mic leads.
 The metal case should be connected to pin 1 (earth) on the XLR connector.
 The output level control must be a linear type, as the circuit loading will create a good approximation to a log pot.
 Maximum output into a typical microphone input will be about 100mV (unloaded oscillator output on mine was 140mV).

 Not much to it - the whole circuit can be built on a small piece of Veroboard, and the battery, pot and XLR connector will take up far more room than the oscillator.
-There is no LED indicator for power, as this would draw more current than the circuit.
+The LED indicator shows that power is on, and it must be a high brightness type as the current is deliberately limited to around 1mA.
 To prevent accidentally turning it on, a slide switch is suggested.
 They are a pig to mount compared to a toggle switch, but are much less easily bumped.
 If you can get a pot with a switch, this would be even better, but these are now hard to get - especially as linear.

 |Copyright Notice.
 This article, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2000.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro- mechanical, is strictly prohibited under International Copyright laws.
 The author (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference while constructing the project.
 Commercial use is prohibited without express written authorisation from Rod Elliott.|